wwnorton/style/guides-website/docs/javascript-style.md

 > Note: this is inverted in Typescript, where we [prefer named exports and avoid default export](https://wwnorton.github.io/style/docs/typescript#import--export).

 eslint: [`import/prefer-default-export`](https://github.com/benmosher/eslint-plugin-import/blob/master/docs/rules/prefer-default-export.md)
 > Why?
 To encourage more files that only ever export one thing, which is better for readability and maintainability.
-However, named exports provide consistency throughout all files with a focus on being explicit over implicit.
-TypeScript can also leverage it's auto complete and auto suggest features with named exports.

 ```javascript
 // okay